nhanb/old.hi.imnhan.com/content/pages/projects.md

 [Pytaku][1] is a web-based manga reader that's designed to be as self-host-friendly as possible.
-It's an experiment to see how far I can get with a simpler toolset: basically just flask, sqlite and mithril js for the frontend.
-There are still some rough spots but that's enough for my daily use, so it's currently in maintenance mode.
+It's an experiment to see how far I can get with a simpler toolset: basically just flask, sqlite and mithril.js for the frontend.
+There are still many rough spots but that's enough for my daily use, so it's currently in maintenance mode.

 ## ORTS

 [ORTS](https://github.com/nhanb/orts/) is a GUI for operating scoreboards on fighting game streams.
+It's served its purpose beaufifully during [our](https://www.facebook.com/SaigonFGC/) local tournaments and several [Saigon Cups](https://sgc19.saigonfgc.com/en/)... until a certain pandemic happened.

 ## An animated wallpaper for KDE Plasma